webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

   - **authorized** attempt to **identify security misconfigurations**.
   - Such testing begins with an **analysis** of available resources, looking for older, unpatched, or vulnerable software.
 - Testing Techniques Performance testing
-  - Measures the responsiveness and scalability of the solution under load.
+  - Quality assurance test to measure the responsiveness and **scalability** of the solution **under load**.
+  - For cloud services, this information is useful for determining scalability settings.
+For example, scaling can be done via scale-up (more resources, such as memory, given to a VM) or scale-out (more VMs deployed).
 - Testing Techniques Regression testing
-  - Ensures that new changes haven't introduced any regressions or bugs.
+  - Ensures that new **changes** haven't introduced any regressions or **bugs**.
+  - Otherwise, the application has fallen back, or “regressed,” to an earlier stage of functionality.
 - Testing Techniques Functional testing
   - Tests the functionality of the solution against specified requirements.
+  - Does it **do** what it’s **supposed to do**?
 - Testing Techniques Usability testing
   - Assesses how easy and intuitive the solution is for users to interact with.
+  - Performed by the **end-users** and provides direct **feedback** on the interface, features, and practical use.

 ## 2.1 Given a scenario, configure identity and access management